Measuring Compliance of Consent Revocation on the Web: Methodology

 \section{Methodology}

-In this section, we describe how the data was collected and the analysis we performed to answer our research questions.
+Next, we describe the data collection and analysis methodology to answer our research questions.
 We built a semi-automated crawler based on a Selenium-instrumented Chromium v122.0.6261.128.
-We used the crawler to collect data in April-June, 2024\footnote{The code and dataset is available as supplementary material, see~\ref{sec:data-disclosure}}. within the EU.
+We used the crawler to collect data between March and June 2024, within the EU.
 Table~\ref{tab:datasets} presents an overview of the three datasets we collected, which are further explained in this section.